arabog/prod_cand_promotn_jobs_exer/instruction.md

 Notice we are passing in the CIRCLE_WORKFLOW_ID in mybucket-${CIRCLE_WORKFLOW_ID:0:7} to help form the name of our new bucket.
 This helps us to reference the bucket later, in another job/command.

 Once this job runs successfully, it will change the cache in the CDN to the new index.html, which is also present here.

+Towards the end of this exercise, we need another job for deleting the S3 bucket created manually (cleaning up after promotion).
+For this purpose, you need to know which pipeline ID was responsible for creating the S3 bucket created manually (the last successful production release).
+We can query Cloudformation for the old pipeline ID information.
+Job - Write a CircleCI job named get_last_deployment_id that performs the query and saves the id to a file that we can persist to the workspace.
+For convenience, here's the job that you can use:
+# Fetch and save the pipeline ID (bucket ID) responsible for the last release.
+get_last_deployment_id:
+  docker:
+    - image: amazon/aws-cli
+  steps:
+    - checkout
+    - run: yum install -y tar gzip
+    - run:
+        name: Fetch and save the old pipeline ID (bucket name) responsible for the last release.
+        command: |
+          aws cloudformation \
+          list-exports --query "Exports[?Name==\`PipelineID\`].Value" \
+          --no-paginate --output text > ~/textfile.txt
+    - persist_to_workspace:
+        root: ~/
+        paths:
+          - textfile.txt

+In the job above, we are saving the bucket ID to a file and persist the file to the workspace for other jobs to access.

+Job - Write a job named promote_to_production that executes our cloudfront.yml CloudFormation template used in the manual steps.
+Here's the job you can use:
+# Executes the cloudfront.yml template that will modify the existing CloudFront Distribution, change its target from the old bucket to the new bucket - `mybucket-${CIRCLE_WORKFLOW_ID:0:7}`.
+# Notice here we use the stack name `production-distro` which is the same name we used while deploying to the S3 bucket manually.
+promote_to_production:
+  docker:
+    - image: amazon/aws-cli
+  steps:
+    - checkout
+    - run:
+        name: Execute cloudfront.yml
+        command: |
+          aws cloudformation deploy \
+          --template-file cloudfront.yml \
+          --stack-name production-distro \
+          --parameter-overrides PipelineID="mybucket-${CIRCLE_WORKFLOW_ID:0:7}"
+Notice here we use the stack name production-distro which is the same name we used in the throw-away Cloudformation template above.

+Job - Write a Job Named clean_up_old_front_end that uses the pipeline ID to destroy the previous production version's S3 bucket and CloudFormation stack.
+To achieve this, you need to retrieve from the workspace the file where the previous Pipeline ID was stored.
+Once you have the Pipeline ID, use the following commands to clean up:
+# Destroy the previous production version's S3 bucket and CloudFormation stack.
+clean_up_old_front_end:
+  docker:
+    - image: amazon/aws-cli
+  steps:
+    - checkout
+    - run: yum install -y tar gzip
+    - attach_workspace:
+        at: ~/
+    - run:
+        name: Destroy the previous S3 bucket and CloudFormation stack.
+        # Use $OldBucketID environment variable or mybucket644752792305 below.
+        # Similarly, you can create and use $OldStackID environment variable in place of production-distro
+        command: |
+          export OldBucketID=$(cat ~/textfile.txt)
+          aws s3 rm "s3://${OldBucketID}" --recursive

+Workflow - Define a Workflow that puts these jobs in order.
+Comment out the jobs that are not part of this exercise.
+Try to keep the workflow minimal.
+Your workflow will look as: